-On February 23, 2016, Intrexon and AquaBounty entered into a convertible debt facility pursuant to which Intrexon agreed to provide AquaBounty with up to \$10.0 million in Convertible Debt, of which \$7.5 million has been advanced under this debt facility.
-The debt carries an interest rate of 10%, has a maturity of March 1, 2017, and can be converted into shares of AquaBounty common stock at a price of 23 pence per share using the British pound sterling to U.S. dollar exchange rate, as reported by Reuters, as of the business day prior to the conversion.
-The remaining \$2.5 million that is available under this facility is expected to be drawn, and the entire \$10.0 million of Convertible Debt is expected to be converted into shares of AquaBounty common stock, prior to or in conjunction with the Distribution.
+On February 23, 2016, Intrexon and AquaBounty entered into a convertible debt facility pursuant to which Intrexon agreed to provide AquaBounty with up to \$10.0 million in Convertible Debt.
+The debt carried an interest rate of 10%, had a maturity of March 1, 2017, and could be converted into shares of AquaBounty common stock at a price of 23 pence per share using the British pound sterling to U.S. dollar exchange rate, as reported by Reuters, as of the business day prior to the conversion.
+The entire \$10.0 million (plus accrued interest) of Convertible Debt was converted into 36,387,236 shares of AquaBounty common stock on December 16, 2016.